LucasG-Nunes/Controle_de_Estoque/frontend/frexco-app/README.md

 <h3>Project to control stock being able to
 consult all stocks registered in the system, create, edit and delete any product.</h3>
+<p>I used it for the front end React, Material UI and JavaScript.
+Using axios to connect to my backend.
+And for the back end I used Node.js with express to create the routes and server and I also used docker with postgres for the database.</p>

 ## :hammer: Project features